fuchslab/scModels/cran-comments.md

 There were no ERRORs, WARNING or NOTEs.
 Status: OK

+## Resubmission
+This is a resubmission.
 All suggestions from the last submission review have been fixed.
+For more information see News.md